bayulus/azure-honeynet-livetraffic/README.md

    <img src="https://github.com/bayulus/azure-honeynet-livetraffic/blob/main/images/7.PNG?raw=true">

   - <h3>Query Result of Failed RDP Events Showing Attack Metrics</h3>
-  <p>The query result below also reveals a compilation of usernames utilized by attackers attempting to log in, indicative of a potential brute force attack.
+  <p>The query result below also reveals a compilation of usernames utilized by attackers attempting to log in, indicative of a potential brute-force attack.
 This consolidated view provides insights into the patterns and intensity of the login attempts, aiding in the identification and understanding of the ongoing security threat.</p>
   <img src="https://github.com/bayulus/azure-honeynet-livetraffic/blob/main/images/rename.PNG?raw=true" >

   - <h3>IP Address Lookups on The Attackers' IP</h3>